Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 Much easier, isn't it?

-Worth mentioning that even when this `properties` array seems to be analogous on how we do two way binding in angular, changing `isScope` by toggling, won't change the parent's model, in other words, MyApp's `isOpen` won't change.
+Worth mentioning that even when this `inputs` array seems to be analogous on how we do two way binding in angular, changing `isScope` by toggling, won't change the parent's model, in other words, MyApp's `isOpen` won't change.
+Now with Angular-2.0.0-alpha.38 this is a bit clearer.
+In the past, the `inputs` array was named `properties` so it could confuse the users whether that gives you two-way databinding or not.
+Now we can see that it only serves as `input`.

 ## Closing other groups in Angular 1